-September – On your way to the Abergavenny or Ludlow Food Festivals
+September – On your way to the Abergavenny Food Festival or Ludlow Food Festival

 October – The Big Apple – an annual celebration of English apples and cider when many of Herefordshire’s cider farms open their doors.
 There are guided walks and a cider cycle ride.